-Unlike vanishing or cold creams there is no standard formulation for skin foods, as they are based on function not form.
-It might be thought that all skin foods would accentuate the use of oil or fat.
-However, such was the power of the term that it was applied to beauty products other than face creams; even soap and face powder.
+Unlike vanishing or cold creams there was no standard formulation for skin foods, as they were based on function not form.
+Such was the power of the term that it was applied to beauty products other than face creams, such as soaps and face powders.
 In addition, as the idea of ‘feeding the skin’ developed in the twentieth century, other ingredients such as plant extracts and vitamins were also described as being ‘nourishing’.

 A rich nourishing oil for removing wrinkles and restoring the virility of the facial muscles, whether the faded or lined condition of the face is caused by illness, worry or advancing years.
 This penetrating oil feeds and fills out sunken features, softens lines and wrinkles about the mouth and eyes, and firms and strengthens the entire face.

 Generally speaking, muscle oils were applied over skin foods in areas that were considered in need of extra treatment, such as wrinkles, or on skin where muscles were perceived as being ‘weak’ and in need of ‘extra nourishment’.
 A recipe for a muscle oil is given below:

 No. 111 Castor Oil (odourless) 35 parts Sweet Almond Oil 35 parts Peanut Oil Refined 30 parts Antioxidant qs Perfume qs 100

 Directions: Mix the oils, add perfume, color and set aside a few days before filtering.

 See also: Muscle Oils